anton-grin/ethernote/README.md

 # Ethernote

-Open Smart Contract Template for Promissory Note (Lump-Sum Repayment).
+Open Smart Contract Template for Promissory Note DApp (Lump-Sum Repayment).

 ## How does it work?